bbc/vc2_bit_widths/docs/source/introduction/terminology.rst

 Since all instances of a particular filter phase are alike, using a different example is still equivalent if it has the same phase.

-There are various reasons why a test signal might not pick the top-left most example of a particular filter.
-For example, consider the problem of generating a test signal which tests both phases of the DC'' array in the Haar example above.
+There are various reasons why a test picture might not pick the top-left most example of a particular filter.
+For example, consider the problem of generating a test picture which tests both phases of the DC'' array in the Haar example above.
 To test phase 0 of the DC'' array we pick the zeroth element as our target and use inputs 'a' and 'b' to test filter.
 If we wish to simultaneously test phase 1 of this array, we can't use element 1 as the target because this